 Farnum Hill Ciders, Lebanon

 Farnum Hill’s ciders are irresistibly dynamic, crafted from a specially grown selection of unique apple varieties that produce radically distinctive tastes.
 If you cringe at the idea of overly sweet, syrupy ciders—then you’ll love Farnum Hill’s extra dry, aromatic ferments!
 Their golden cider comes in sparkly or still, extra dry and off dry to cater to anyone’s tastes.
-Stop by Poverty Lane Orchard to explore the apple groves that fuel Farnum Hill Cider, or order online
+Stop by Poverty Lane Orchard to explore the apple groves that fuel Farnum Hill Cider, order online

 or find them in one of many brick-and-mortar retailers